-Bernhard Scully has been described as among the elite musicians of his generation, both as a performer and pedagogue.
-He is currently the horn player of The Canadian Brass, the Assistant Professor of Horn at the University of Illinois at Urbana-Champaign, and the Artistic Director of the Kendall Betts Horn Camp and Cormont Music.
-He on the horn faculty at the Brevard Music Festival and performs there as co-principal horn of the Brevard Music Festival Symphony Orchestra.
+Bernhard Scully is the Associate Professor of Horn at the University of Illinois at Urbana-Champaign.
+He is the Artistic Director of Cormont Music and the Kendall Betts Horn Camp, located in the White Mountains of New Hampshire.
+He is the former horn player of the Canadian Brass and former principal horn of the Saint Paul Chamber Orchestra.
 Among his many awards are top honors at numerous competitions, most notably being the first classical brass player to win a McKnight Fellowship for Performing Musicians.

-As the Horn player of Canadian Brass, Bernhard annually tours the world over, is featured on many CD's and videos, and performs in front of orchestras that have included the New York Philharmonic, Philadelphia Orchestra, Detroit Symphony, Vancouver Symphony, National Arts Centre Orchestra, and the Toronto Symphony.
-The Canadian Brass have been featured guest artists at many prestigious music events and festivals including: the Oregon Bach Festival, Banff Centre For the Arts, Conn-Selmer Institute, Texas Bandmasters Association, Texas Music Educators Convention, Midwest Band and Orchestra Clinic, Chautauqua Festival, Schleswig-Holstein Festival, NAMM Convention, Orford Festival, Macau Music Festival, Brass Act at the University of Illinois at Urbana-Champaign, and many others.
+As the Horn player of Canadian Brass, Bernhard annually toured the world over, is featured on many CD's and videos, and performed in front of orchestras that included the New York Philharmonic, Philadelphia Orchestra, Detroit Symphony, Vancouver Symphony, National Arts Centre Orchestra, and the Toronto Symphony.
+The Canadian Brass have been featured guest artists at prestigious music events and festivals including, Music Academy of the West, Oregon Bach Festival, Banff Centre For the Arts, Texas Music Educators Convention, Midwest Band and Orchestra Clinic, Chautauqua Festival, Schleswig-Holstein Festival, NAMM Convention, and numerous others.

 University of Illinois, Urbana-Champaign, Canadian Brass